ReCycler-Initiative/ReCycler/README.md

 ReCycler is an open-source platform aimed at creating a more modern and user-centric recycling service, building upon the data foundation of the existing kierrätys.info.
 The ReCycler platform leverages the kierrätys.info API (https://api.kierratys.info/) to obtain basic information about recycling collection spots.
 Additionally, the service utilizes [Mapbox's](http://www.mapbox.com) mapping and location-based services.
 The idea of the platform is to provide solutions to various use cases efficiently and seamlessly.

 ## Demo
 You can test the development version of ReCycler at: http://www.recyclerapp.fi.
 Please note that the development version may not be the same as the version published on GitHub.
-The current development version of ReCycler also leverages the [Chatling](http://www.chatling.com), which features a chatbot trained on proprietary datasets.
+The current development version of ReCycler also leverages the [Chatling](http://www.chatling.com), which features an AI chatbot trained on dedicated [datasets](ai-training-materials).

 ## Features
 ### User-friendly interface for smart recycling guidance